• LGBTQI+ person

 • a change-of-name certificate, or

-• a citizenship certificate to the agency that looks after the relevant document or record that you want to change.
+You’ll need to provide these documents to the agency that looks after the relevant document or record you want to change.

 This means you will need to have first successfully changed your name by applying to the NT Registry of Births, Deaths and Marriages (or a legalised foreign equivalent).